 It is very easy to update an entire table, over-writing the data in it, when you mean to update just one or more rows.
 At the console, Delete or Update statements should also be in a transaction so you can check the result before committing.

 CTEs are there to make SQL Statements clearer.
 They specify a temporary named result set, derived from a simple query and defined within the execution scope of a single SELECT, INSERT, UPDATE, or DELETE statement.
 They are convenient to use when an intermediate temporary result needs to be used more than once as a table-source within an expression.
 It is also useful for recursive statements because a common table expression can include references to itself.
-However, when neither of these rather rare requirements exist, a CTE becomes unnecessary and does nothing but provide extra overhead.
-It will slow down the performance.
+To use a CTE in other circumstances doesn’t provide a performance benefit even though the code may look neater.
+It is only useful if it makes the query easier to read and understand, and it compiles to the same query plan as the ordinary query.
+Otherwise it is unnecessary and may even provide extra overhead and slow down the performance.

 Identifiers should help to make SQL readable as if it were English.
 Short names like t1 or gh might make typing easier but can cause errors and don’t help teamwork.
 At the same time, names should be names and not long explanations.
 Remember that these are names, not documentation.
 Long names can be frustrating to the person using SQL interactively, unless that person is using SQL Prompt or some other IntelliSense system, through you can’t rely on it.